tianon/wishlist/one.md

 - longer pocket names??
 - ~~pocket memo/note/description~~
 - ~~button to add money to a pocket (from the pocket details screen) even after it has activity~~ 🎉
-- mobile (transaction) notifications (I got a Direct Deposit notification, but it's the first/only I've gotten despite several transfers and many transactions)
+- better mobile (transaction) notifications (I get Spend and Direct Deposit notifications, but not notifications of other people transferring money in or out of shared pockets, which would be really handy)
 - show pockets list faster (currently they all load very slowly and pop in one by one - maybe the pocket amount needs to load separately from the names? the page clearly knows how many there are ahead of time and saves the right amount of space)
 - "What should we call you?" (preferred name) separate from legal name
 - download statement / transaction log per-pocket (CSV would be great, PDF would be fine)